bitwarden/help/_articles/account/delete-your-account.md

 2. Enter the **Email Address** associated with the account.
 3. In the email inbox, open the email to verify that you want to delete this Bitwarden account.

-If you're deleting the account because you lost your Master Password, you can now create a new Bitwarden account with that email address.
-If the deleted account had a Premium subscription associated with it, [Contact Us](https://bitwarden.com/contact/){:target="\_blank"} and we'll reapply your subscription to the new account.
+If any of your client applications were logged in to the old account, log out of them.
+If you delete a Bitwarden account that has a Premium subscription associated with it, [Contact Us](https://bitwarden.com/contact/){:target="\_blank"} and we'll reapply your existing subscription to the new account.
+If you were able to successfully export your Vault data prior to deletion, you can easily [import it into the new account]({{site.baseurl}}/article/import-data/).

 ## Delete an Organization